mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 hide: yes
 hidefromtoc: yes
 ---
-# Statistical Calculations in Experimentation report {#experiment-report-calculations}
+# Statistical calculations in Experimentation report {#experiment-report-calculations}

 This page documents the detailed statistical calculations used in the Experimentation report for Campaigns in Adobe Journey Optimizer.